 In the UK the social enterprise sector employs well over a million people.
-Whilst a survey by Deloitte found that in younger generations, or millennials, 86% think that business should be measured in more than just financial performance10.
-As such we believe we’re just seeing the start of entrepreneurs creating businesses that make a difference to people and planet.
+While a survey by Deloitte found that in younger generations, or millennials, 86% think that we should measure business success in more than just financial performance8.
+As such, we believe we're just seeing the start of entrepreneurs creating businesses that make a difference to people and the planet.

-For those who decide to create their own enterprises, the rewards can be compelling.
-Yet, the world of business is one that is filled with challenges.
+The rewards can be compelling for those who decide to create their own business.
+Yet, the world of business is filled with challenges.
 In fact, running a business or considering running a business is not for everyone.
 Some people, understandably, prefer the safety of a 9-5 job and a regular salary.

 In the UK, around 660,000 businesses are registered each year.
-Despite this, 20% of them will close within a year while that figure rises to 60% within three years2.
-Whilst there are many reasons for this, it can often be put down to a lack of entrepreneurial mindset.
+Despite this, 20% of small businesses will close within a year, while that figure rises to 60% within three years2.
+While there are many reasons for this, we can often put it down to a lack of entrepreneurial mindset.

-So, the importance of an entrepreneurial mindset will play a part in the success of an individual.
+So, the importance of an entrepreneurial mindset will play a part in an individual's success.
 With this in mind, what is an entrepreneurial mindset?

 An entrepreneurial mindset is a state of mind that an individual possesses.
-The way they think and their attitude towards the pursuit of their goals is an important tool that enables them to undertake entrepreneurial activities.
+How they think and their attitude toward pursuing their goals is an important tool that enables them to undertake entrepreneurial activities.

 They are people who take advantage of opportunities.
 They are innovators and creators who give their businesses the best chance of surviving due to their entrepreneurial thinking6, positive attitude, and mindset.
 However, when it comes to starting or growing a business, how does that help?

 Effectively, it means that they are courageous in the decisions they make.
 They will actively seek clients and take risks in the pursuit of entrepreneurial success.
 However, they also possess a range of other characteristics that help to make an entrepreneurial mindset so important.

-There are many characteristics to an entrepreneurial mindset3.
+There are many characteristics of an entrepreneurial mindset.
 While not every entrepreneur will possess them all, most who start out on the journey will possess them in varying degrees.
-The others will work to improve aspects of their entrepreneurial mindset over time.
+The others will work to improve aspects of their entrepreneurial mindset in daily life and over time.

-Any business owner who wants long term success will understand that the customer is the backbone of the business.
-Therefore, they will make it their priority to deliver satisfaction but they won’t stop there.
-They will continue to grow and evolve in order to meet their customer’s ever-changing demands.
+Any business owner who wants long-term success will understand that the customer is the backbone of the business.
+Therefore, they will make it their priority to deliver satisfaction, but they won't stop there.
+They will continue to grow and evolve to meet their customer's ever-changing demands.

 A business is not all about the products or services it offers.
-It is also about giving people what they want and expect6.
+It is also about giving people what they want and expect4.
 Theorists also argue that the internal customer plays a huge role.
-Entrepreneurs will also recognise and develop the value of the people and the talent around them.
+Entrepreneurs will also recognize and develop the value of the people and the talent around them.

-In the case of social enterprises, the customer is often the group of people that the business is looking to help or provide a service for.
-As such, the social entrepreneur is driven to make a difference for these people, their “customers”.
+In the case of social enterprises, the customer is often the group of people that the business is looking to help or provide a service.
+As such, the social entrepreneur is driven to make a difference for these people, their "customers."

-Any sort of distraction can lead entrepreneurs to take their eye off their business.
+Any sort of distraction can lead entrepreneurs to take their eyes off their business.
 This can result in lost momentum or worse lead to disaster.

-However, high performing entrepreneurs are able to focus entirely on their business to make it work.
-They implement a level of focus across the business working consistently to ensure all areas perform at their very best.
+However, high-performing entrepreneurs are able to focus entirely on their business to make it work.
+The entrepreneur mindset implements a level of focus across the business, working consistently to ensure all areas perform at their very best.
 Or as best as they are able.

 They readily implement new thinking and ideas into their business and evolve.
 Being in business is competitive and staying ahead of competitors requires entrepreneurs to constantly learn.

-You’ll often recognise those with an entrepreneurial mindset seeking inspiration from others in their field and those from slightly further away.
-With so much knowledge available online, they’ll take the time to learn from the successes (and failures) of reference companies in their sector.
+You'll often recognize those with an entrepreneurial mindset seeking inspiration from others in their field and those from slightly further away.
+With so much knowledge available online, they'll take the time for self-education to learn from the successes (and failures) of reference companies in their sector.

-For example, looking at Amazon and Jeff Bezos’ leadership principles to glean clues as to quite how he built one of the worlds most successful companies.
-Or actively seeking out and making time for a mentor who might have been there and done it before.
-Or regularly attending conferences, networking events, or engaging in public speaking.
-Despite a big to-do list, entrepreneurial behavior constantly picks up nuggets of insight and keep current.
+For example, looking at Amazon and Jeff Bezos' leadership principles to glean clues as to how he built one of the world's most successful companies.
+Or actively seeking out and making time for a mentor who might have been there and done it before—or regularly attending conferences, networking events, or engaging in public speaking.
+Despite a big to-do list, entrepreneurial behavior constantly picks up nuggets of insight and keeps current.

 Every business will experience failures.
-Yet for those with an entrepreneurial mindset failure spurs them on.
-It enables them to identify what works and what doesn’t4.
+Yet, for those with an entrepreneurial mindset, failure spurs them on.
+It enables them to identify what works and what doesn't.

-As such, failure encourages business owners with an entrepreneurial mindset towards success.
-However, setbacks won’t keep them down for long because they always look to get back on their feet again, learning from each and every business failure and problem-solving regularly to ensure constant improvement.
+As such, failure and making mistakes encourage business owners with an entrepreneurial mindset toward success.
+However, setbacks won't keep them down for long because they always look to get back on their feet again, learning from each and every business failure and problem-solving regularly to ensure constant improvement.

 Many of the characteristics of an entrepreneurial mindset cross over with the qualities of a growth mindset.
-Resilience, excitement facing down challenges and continually growing in order to realise goals all resonate with the mindset required to get businesses off the ground and turn them into successes.
+Resilience, excitement in facing down challenges, and continually growing in order to realize goals all resonate with the growth mindset required to get businesses off the ground and turn them into successes.

 Opportunities and challenges can arise at any moment.
 As a result, the entrepreneurial mindset propels entrepreneurs to adapt and look at new ways of working.
 When they have the ability to adapt and react quickly, they can stay one step ahead of challenges and market shifts.

 They are mindful of the moment.
-At the same time, they share their focus across a longer-term horizon in order to keep pushing towards their longer-term goals.
+At the same time, they share their focus across a longer-term horizon to keep pushing toward their longer-term goals.

 The success of a business relies on people.
-This can include customers, employees and even other business owners.
+This can include customers, employees, and even other business owners.
 An entrepreneur will value people, at work and in their personal life, and will have the ability to interact and communicate effectively.

-Successful business owners are people who believe in doing something.
+A successful entrepreneur believes in doing something.
+They will see that there is a problem and then seek out a solution to the problem.
+They like to take control and be proactive in how they operate5.
 This is part of the entrepreneurial mindset.
-They will see that there is a problem and then seek out a solution to the problem.
-They like to take control and be proactive in the way that they operate7.

-The best entrepreneurs innately know that talk and plans don’t result in outcomes and progress alone.
+The best entrepreneurs innately know that talk and plans don't result in outcomes and progress alone.
 But rather execution is what will drive forward their endeavors.
 Crucially you'll find those with an entrepreneurial mindset self-motivated and consistently delivering.

-Entrepreneurs don’t possess every single skill required to make a business a success.
+Entrepreneurs don't possess every single skill required to make a business a success.
 However, they do have the ability to listen actively.
-Often, they will surround themselves with people who have the skills that they don’t and this enables them to collaborate and find success by listening.
+Often, they will surround themselves with people who have the skills they don't, enabling them to collaborate and find success by listening.

 Often for social entrepreneurs, this manifests itself as relentlessly finding solutions and means to resolve the issue or support the cause they are working towards.
-For example, they are up against a societal or environmental challenge which can be thought of similarly to the competition.
+For example, they are up against a societal or environmental challenge that they can think of related to how the competition might approach it.

 Entrepreneurs have the ability to define a direction they wish to pursue.
-Along with this, they also have the ability to successfully lead others and bring them with them8.
+Along with this, they also have the ability to successfully lead others and bring them with them7.
 Leadership certainly is a skill that can be learned over time and through practice.
-As such entrepreneurs will look to develop leadership qualities thought constant learning.
+As such entrepreneurs will look to develop leadership qualities through constant learning.

-In turn, successfully leading and managing the people around them to realise their goals.
+In turn, they successfully lead and manage the people around them to realize their goals.

 This aspect of the entrepreneurial mindset understands the importance of teamwork as well as offering support and rewarding people for performing.

 These attributes all feed into an entrepreneurial mindset.
-They provide individuals with the ability to become successful in their market and turn their business into a success.
+They provide individuals with the ability to become successful in their market and turn their own company into a success.

-Even though these qualities come naturally to them, they still have to harness them.
+Even though these qualities come naturally to most entrepreneurs, they still have to harness them.
 They are qualities that inspire and encourage others.
 Effectively, the entrepreneurial spirit filters throughout a business.

-In some cases, it is possible to develop an entrepreneurial mindset1.
-They are the skills and attributes that individuals can learn to express and utilise.
+It is possible to develop an entrepreneurial mindset1.
+They are the skills and attributes that individuals and aspiring entrepreneurs can learn to express and utilize.
 However, what does it take to develop it?

-In order to create and develop an entrepreneurial mindset, it is important that individuals focus on the value that they can offer through their efforts.
+In order to create and develop an entrepreneurial mindset, individuals must focus on the value they can offer through their efforts.
 Therefore, it is not about how long it took them to deliver the results.

 Effectively, the customer or client is not interested in how long it took you to get to where you are today.
 All they are interested in is the way in which a product or service can benefit them.

 Fear is all part of running a business and being an entrepreneur.
 However, becoming an entrepreneur will require individuals to face fears.
 The fear of failure is often one of the main concerns.
-Despite this, understanding that fear and failure is part of the process while maintaining a positive attitude can help individuals to move forward along the path of success and take responsibility for their decisions.
+Despite this, understanding that fear and failure are part of the process while maintaining a positive attitude can help individuals to move forward along the path of success and take responsibility for their decisions.

-In contrast to this, if we surround ourselves with the wrong people then they can cause us to lose motivation.
-The wrong influences can prevent entrepreneurs from developing their entrepreneurial mindset.
+In contrast, if we surround ourselves with the wrong people, they can cause us to lose motivation.
+The wrong influences can prevent many entrepreneurs from developing their entrepreneurial mindset.

 An entrepreneur has the ability to gather information and make decisions promptly.
-This is not something that comes easily to most and so, it can take time.
+This is not something that comes easily to most, so it can take time to practice decisiveness.
 This is particularly true if an individual has spent all of their life as an employee.

-Decision making is the cornerstone of business success.
+Decision-making is the cornerstone of business success.
 In business, entrepreneurs prefer to make any decision as opposed to not making any decision.
 And then, they speak confidently of their choices to help others understand why and get behind the actions needed to deliver.

 Self-doubt rarely creeps into their confident decision-making.
 This is because they are prepared for any outcome through the right mindset for progress and moving forward.
 A bad decision is met with the chance to learn.
-This can help individuals to make a change and utilise a strategy that will work.
+This can help individuals make a change and utilize a strategy that will work.